History of Austria in Timeline

 Austria

-Austria, officially the Republic of Austria, is a landlocked Central European country situated in the Eastern Alps.
-It's a federation comprising nine states, with Vienna as its capital and most populous city.
+Austria is a landlocked country in Central Europe, situated in the Eastern Alps.
+It's a federation of nine states, with Vienna as its capital and largest city.
 Austria shares borders with Germany, the Czech Republic, Slovakia, Hungary, Slovenia, Italy, Switzerland, and Liechtenstein.
-It covers an area of 83,879 km2 (32,386 sq mi) and has a population of approximately 9 million.
+The country covers an area of 83,879 square kilometers and has a population of approximately 9 million people.

 1908: Annexation of Bosnia and Herzegovina

-In 1914, after the assassination of Archduke Franz Ferdinand, Emperor Franz Joseph declared war on Serbia, an event that rapidly escalated into World War I.
+In 1914, following the assassination of Archduke Franz Ferdinand, Emperor Franz Joseph declared war on Serbia, initiating World War I.

 1914: Assassination of Archduke Franz Ferdinand

-In 1914, the assassination of Archduke Franz Ferdinand in Sarajevo was used by Austrian politicians to persuade the emperor to declare war on Serbia, leading to World War I.
+In 1914, the assassination of Archduke Franz Ferdinand in Sarajevo prompted Austria to declare war on Serbia, triggering World War I.

-October 1918: Meeting of the Provisional National Assembly
+October 1918: Founding of the Republic of German-Austria

-November 1918: Declaration of German-Austria as a republic
+November 1918: End of the War and Declaration of a Democratic Republic

 1918: Proclamation of the Republic of German-Austria